pawurb/hotpath/README.md

 ## How It Works

+1. `#[cfg_attr(feature = "hotpath", hotpath::main)]` - Macro that initializes the background measurement processing
-1. `#[cfg_attr(feature = "hotpath", hotpath::measure)]` - Proc-macro that wraps functions with timing code
+2. `#[cfg_attr(feature = "hotpath", hotpath::measure)]` - Proc-macro that wraps functions with timing code
-2. **Background thread** - Measurements are sent to a dedicated worker thread via bounded channel
+3. **Background thread** - Measurements are sent to a dedicated worker thread via bounded channel
-3. **Non-blocking** - Function execution continues immediately after sending measurement
+4. **Non-blocking** - Function execution continues immediately after sending measurement
-4. **Statistics aggregation** - Worker thread maintains running statistics for each function/code block
+5. **Statistics aggregation** - Worker thread maintains running statistics for each function/code block
-5. **Simple config** - Performance summary displayed automatically when `_hotpath` guard is dropped
+6. **Automatic reporting** - Performance summary displayed when the program exits

 ## API

-`let _hotpath = hotpath::init!()`
+`#[cfg_attr(feature = "hotpath", hotpath::main)]`

-Macro that initializes the background measurement processing thread.
-Returns a `_hotpath` guard that should be kept alive for the duration of measurements.
+Attribute macro that initializes the background measurement processing when applied to your main function.
+Can only be used once per program.

+`#[cfg_attr(feature = "hotpath", hotpath::measure)]`

+An opt-in attribute macro that instruments functions to send timing measurements to the background processor.

 `hotpath::measure_block!(label, expr)`

 Macro that measures the execution time of a code block with a static string label.

-`#[cfg_attr(feature = "hotpath", hotpath::measure)]`

-An opt-in attribute macro that instruments functions to send timing measurements to the background processor.